The Trustees

 Amanda Brown – Chair

-She is passionate about the power of personal stories to heal conflict in this troubled world.
-Jo and Pat’s story along with their unique relationship has an undeniable authenticity that affects people who bear witness to their journey.
+Amanda is passionate about the power of personal stories to heal conflict in this troubled world.
+Jo and Pat’s story along with their unique relationship has an undeniable authenticity that inspires and strengthens others on their path towards peace.
 Amanda envisages Building Bridges for Peace creating opportunities for people who are suffering from living with conflict and trauma to hear Jo and Pat’s story and find hope, and for people who are working towards peaceful resolution to be able to find inspiration and support in making changes that can take them out of adversity.

 Erica Lewis